Welcome to the award-winning Journalism Department at Palomar College.

 Palomar’s Journalism Department prides itself in providing networking opportunities for its students.
 We routinely have guest speakers in our classes and host a Media Days each Spring that brings in top media from around the county to talk about journalism.
 These events not only show Palomar students what the pros are doing but provide networking opportunities that often lead to internships.
 If a student doesn’t snag a job at those events, then Palomar Journalism professors help them find an internship through our impressive list of contacts.
 It is our belief that an internship is an integral part of the training in journalism.
 We also have an impressive alumni network that helps Palomar graduates find a job in journalism.

 Palomar’s journalism students are well positioned to take advantage of the shift to Web-based publishing.
 Industry officials have told us that they would rather hire one of our Journalism graduates — with their reporting, writing and multimedia skills — than a journalist who has 10-year experience but has never written a blog or uploaded a video.
 Although traditional media such as newspapers are shrinking, there will ALWAYS be a need for content on the Internet and there will ALWAYS be jobs for people who are able to produce high-quality content.
 Palomar College’s Journalism department can teach you how to do just that.
 Palomar College can get you up to speed in this digital world.

-For general information about the Journalism Department, contact Academic Department Assistant Anne Delgado at email@example.com or (760) 744-1150 ext.
+For general information about the Journalism Department, contact Academic Department Assistant Rita Walther at firstname.lastname@example.org or (760) 744-1150 ext.
 2440.